 One of my favorite ongoing superhero comics of all time – no seriously it’s inside the top 10 on my best comics of all time list – and a beautiful rendering of madcap imagination without limitation.
 Grant Morrison and Richard Case (primarily) reintroduce a revamped Doom Patrol as DC’s strangest superteam, adding pure brilliance like Danny the Street and Flex Mentallo along the way.

 Collects: Secret Origins #46, #50

 While it’s one of Morrison’s most successful comics, the Batman collaboration with Dave McKean is also very unlike much of Morrison’s superhero oevre.
-The Arkham Asylum standalone graphic novel is an all-time best seller for good reason, but it’s not as thoroughly grounded in Morrison’s own DC Universe continuity as his work will become.
+The Arkham Asylum standalone graphic novel is an all-time best seller for good reason, but it’s not as thoroughly grounded in Morrison’s own DC Universe continuity as their work will become.
 Still, this comic is likely the reason the Batman Arkham video game series exists, and certainly the reason Killer Croc is the size of a small skyscraper in that all-time great play.

 Collects: Batman: Legends Of The Dark Knight #6-10

 Without question my least favorite Morrison book on the list, as the legend himself helps build Legends of the Dark Knight second story arc.